MatheusRGuedes/Spring-Boot-Api-Rest/README.md

 ### How to view your H2 in-memory database
 <p>
-	To view and to query the database you can access the link http://localhost:8090/h2 that will direct you to the h2 console.
+	To view and to query the database you can access the link <a href="http://localhost:8080/h2">http://localhost:8080/h2</a> that will direct you to the h2 console.
 Default username is 'sa' with a blank password.
 </p>
 <p>
 	The queries to create the tables are at SQL folder.
 You can use the Flyway (it's dependency is found on pom.xml file), it's a tool for version control to make migration of the tables created, or any change to be made on a relational database, to the MySql or other of your preference.
 That said, create the following diretory on <code>src/main/resources</code>: <code>db/migration</code><br/>.
 Then, create each version file, following the default <code>V00n__description</code>, where n is the number of version. <a href="https://flywaydb.org/documentation/migrations">[Details here]</a>.